-At the first national gathering of the Kenissa initiative in March 2016 a fifth value proposition was added based on feedback from the participants.
+At the first National Consultation of the Kenissa initiative in March 2016 a fifth value proposition was added based on feedback from the participants.
 That value was:

-- Yetzira – the human ability to imagine/invent/create ideas, science, art and culture.
+- Yetzira/Creativity: The human ability to imagine/invent/create ideas, science, art and culture.

-What emerged quite organically at that first gathering was a Venn diagram that attempted to represent the five value propositions and how they might overlap.
-Increasingly the value propositions came to be discussed as themes or “portals”, representing the doorways through which Jews might enter into Jewish life.
+At national Kenissa gatherings, the Venn diagram below, has been the trigger for fascinating conversations about the nature of Jewish community and Jewish life.
+Increasingly, the value propositions came to be discussed as themes or “portals”, representing the doorways through which Jews might enter into Jewish life.
 That is how the project came to be called Kenissa, the Hebrew word for “entrance-way”.

 2019 Gallery of graphic representations of North American Jewish life by Kenissa Network members

 Scroll forward to see all of the diagrams